pripatelUK/savemegranny_final/README.md

 ## Summary

-Account abstraction enabled passkey signing adds a biometric shield to wallet recovery, and a simplified wallet UX, **simple enough for non-crypto native guardians.**
+Account abstraction enabled passkey signing adds a biometric shield to wallet recovery, and a simplified wallet UX, **simple enough for non-crypto native guardians.** This is important as the most trusted people in your life are not always crypto-native.
+The reliance on biotmetric data also results in a vastly superior security flow for wallet recovery (and transacting in general).

 Lose access to your wallet?
 Set your Granny as a guardian, even she can save you now!